aikidos/Coroutines/README.md

 # Coroutines
-Simple example of implementing coroutines in C#.
+A simple example of implementing coroutines in C#.

 ## Usage